 A lacklustre performance from Manchester City saw them gain a fortunate home point against Paris St Germain at Eastlands.
+Manchester City were already guaranteed a place in the last 32 of the Uefa Cup but boss Mark Hughes wanted his team to finish top of the group and avoid a Champions League team in the next phase.

 And it all started brightly for City against PSG who are bottom of the group and needed a result to keep their slender hopes of progressing alive.